 Recognizing that British Columbia is seized by an opioid crisis, Ron introduced a Private Members Bill, the Good Samaritan Drug Overdose Act.
 His legislation became law in May 2017 after receiving unanimous all-party support in both House of Commons and Senate.
 The new law is saving lives by encouraging people to call 911 in the event of a drug overdose.
 It provides immunity from prosecution for possession of controlled substances when someone calls for medical assistance in the instance of a drug overdose.

 Ron is also keenly interested in his community’s cultural scene.
 Prior to his election, he was a successful business owner and computer systems analyst to major firms in Canada, the US, and overseas.
 In the 1970s, he worked as a meteorological technician for Environment Canada’s Atmospheric Environment Service.

-Ron has a Bachelor of Science from the University of Alberta, and an honours diploma in Computer Technology from the Southern Alberta Institute of Technology.
-He is married to Christine and has two daughters, Sarah and Katherine.
+Ron has a Bachelor of Science from the University of Alberta and an honours diploma in Computer Technology from the Southern Alberta Institute of Technology.
+He is married to Christine and has two daughters, Katherine and Sarah.

-© 2017 Ron McKinnon.
+© 2020 Ron McKinnon.
 All rights reserved.